JGCRI/gcam-doc/demand_energy.md

 Residential energy will increase by the end of the century given the projected increase in population and GDP.
 The implementation of a climate policy promotes the electrification of the sector [(Eom et al.,  2013)](https://www.sciencedirect.com/science/article/pii/S0360544212006214).

-Alternative income distribution pathways will impact residential energy demand, emissions, and powe sector investments [(Sampedro et al., 2022)](https://iopscience.iop.org/article/10.1088/1748-9326/ac43df).
+Alternative income distribution pathways will impact residential energy demand, emissions, and power sector investments [(Sampedro et al., 2022)](https://iopscience.iop.org/article/10.1088/1748-9326/ac43df).

 ### Modeling Energy-for-water in GCAM